The following are the 20 notes to the principal financial statements:

 Employees covered under CSRS contribute 7 percent of their salary; the Department contributes 7 percent.
 Employees covered under CSRS also contribute 1.45 percent of their salary to Medicare insurance; the Department makes a matching contribution.
 On January 1, 1987, FERS went into effect pursuant to Public Law No. 99-335.
 Most employees hired after December 31, 1983, are automatically covered by FERS and Social Security.
 Employees hired prior to January 1, 1984, were allowed to join FERS or remain in CSRS.
 Employees participating in FERS contribute 0.8 percent or 3.1 percent (depending on date of hire) of their salary, with the Department making contributions of 13.7 percent or 11.9 percent.
 FERS employees also contribute 6.2 percent to Social Security and 1.45 percent to Medicare insurance.
 The Department makes matching contributions to both.
 A primary feature of FERS is that it offers a Thrift Savings Plan (TSP) into which the Department automatically contributes 1 percent of pay and matches employee contributions up to an additional 4 percent.

 Foreign Service employees hired prior to January 1, 1984 participate in FSRDS, with certain exceptions.
 FSPS was established pursuant to Section 415 of Public Law No. 99-335, which became effective June 6, 1986.
 Foreign Service employees hired after December 31, 1983 participate in FSPS with certain exceptions.
 FSRDS employees contribute 7.25 percent of their salary; the Department contributes 7.25 percent.
-FSPS employees contribute 1.35 percent of their salary; the Department contributes 20.22 percent.
+FSPS employees contribute 1.35 percent, 3.65 percent, or 4.95 percent of their base salary depending on their start date; the Department contributes 20.22 percent or 17.92 percent.
 FSRDS and FSPS employees contribute 1.45 percent of their salary to Medicare; the Department matches their contribution.
 FSPS employees also contribute 6.2 percent to Social Security; the Department makes a matching contribution.
 Similar to FERS, FSPS also offers the TSP.

 Foreign Service National (FSN) employees at overseas posts who were hired prior to January 1, 1984, are covered under CSRS.
 FSN employees hired after that date are covered under a variety of local government plans in compliance with the host country’s laws and regulations.
 In cases where the host country does not mandate plans or the plans are inadequate, employees are covered by plans that conform to the prevailing practices of comparable employers.